Clear Creek Metro Park

 Nature preserve in Rockbridge, Ohio, U.S.

-Clear Creek Metro Park is a nature preserve located at 185 Clear Creek Road in Rockbridge, Ohio, just off U.S. Route 33.
+Clear Creek Metro Park is a nature preserve located in Rockbridge, Ohio, just off U.S. Route 33.
 It is part of the Columbus and Franklin County Metro Parks system.
 It also contains the largest Ohio State Nature Preserve.
 Open 6:30 am until dark, the park is home to over 800 plant species and over 150 species of birds.

 Geology

 Clear Creek is located within the Hocking Hills region of Ohio, with gorges and bluffs formed by Blackhand sandstone.
 Because it is farther west than most other lands within the region, the erosion-resistant sandstone occurs at higher elevations.

-The entire Metro Park area covers 5,470 acres as of 2019.
-It contains the 4,769-acre Allen F. Beck State Nature Preserve which has off-trail areas not normally open to the public, except for guided hikes and an annual hunting lottery.
+The entire Metro Park area covers 5470 acre as of 2019.
+It contains the 4769 acre Allen F. Beck State Nature Preserve which has off-trail areas not normally open to the public, except for guided hikes and an annual hunting lottery.
 A number of trails also leads through most of the park area.